quicwg/base-drafts/draft-ietf-quic-transport.md

 {{version-validation}}).

-## Crypto and Transport Handshake {#handshake}
+## Cryptographic and Transport Handshake {#handshake}

-QUIC relies on a combined crypto and transport handshake to minimize connection establishment latency.
+QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
 QUIC allocates stream 1 for the cryptographic handshake.
-This version of QUIC uses TLS.
+This version of QUIC uses TLS 1.3 {{QUIC-TLS}}.

 QUIC provides this stream with reliable, ordered delivery of data.
-In return, TLS provides QUIC with:
+In return, The cryptographic handshake provides QUIC with:

 * authenticated key exchange, where